-Set up shop in The Foundry's collaborative office and studio spaces while refining your designs in the CITRIS Invention Lab—a state-of-the-art rapid prototyping facility located right in the heart of the UC Berkeley campus.
+Set up shop in the CITRIS Foundry's collaborative office and studio spaces on the UC Berkeley campus while refining your designs in the CITRIS Invention Lab—a state-of-the-art rapid prototyping facility located right in the heart of the UC Berkeley campus.

-Each team selected to join The Foundry receives $5,000 in cash, plus more than $25,000 worth of in-kind infrastructure and services.
+Each startup selected to join the CITRIS Foundry receives $5,000 in cash, plus more than $25,000 worth of in-kind infrastructure and services.
 An additional $5,000 in funding plus in-kind resources are available to teams selected for our Challenges.

-Gain access to on-demand coaching and connections from The Foundry’s extensive network of entrepreneurs and industry experts.
-We provide structured workshops, hardware labs, and investor pitch sessions to challenge and guide your team.
+Gain access to on-demand coaching and connections from the CITRIS Foundry’s extensive network of entrepreneurs and industry experts.
+We provide structured workshops, technical office hours, and investor pitch sessions to challenge and guide your team.

-Our teams tackle big problems in industries ranging from cleantech to medical devices to consumer products.
-The Foundry typically accepts early-stage companies before they’ve raised money or chosen a go-to-market strategy—we help with both steps.
+Our companies tackle big problems in industries ranging from cleantech to medical devices to consumer products and software.
+The Foundry typically accepts early-stage startups before they’ve raised money or chosen a go-to-market strategy—we help with both steps.
 By leveraging the incredible resources and expertise at UC Berkeley, we help launch companies that are ready to disrupt industries.
-We’ve helped build 10 companies that have collectively raised over $7.2 million from sources including angel and venture capital investors, crowdfunding, and federal grants.
-Additionally, Foundry companies have added more than $18 million to California’s economy.
+We’ve helped build 17 companies that have collectively raised over $22 million from sources including angel and venture capital investors, crowdfunding, and federal grants.
+Additionally, Foundry companies have added more than $40 million to California’s economy.
 Our companies have received press coverage from Forbes, TechCrunch, Businessweek, CNN, and many others.

 We focus on companies formed out of the UC Berkeley ecosystem (CITRIS headquarters) and the other CITRIS campuses at UC Davis, UC Santa Cruz and UC Merced.
 At least one founding team member must be a student, faculty member, staff, or recent alumnus from one of these campuses.
 Applicants for the QB3 Biotech challenge can be from UCSF as well.